smallstep/clients/README.md

 In either case, you will be delegating certificate authentication to your application.
 Your application must be responsible for authenticating certificate requests to it.

+**Note: This client is not designed to be used by end users.
+The use of the JWK provisioner gives it too much power.
+For end user applications, use the [OIDC provisioner](https://smallstep.com/docs/step-ca/provisioners/#oauthoidc-single-sign-on) instead.**

 ## Alternatives